On this page:

 - flexible working arrangements to facilitate attendance at vaccination appointments, and/or

-- access to special leave of up to two hours, or an equivalent payment at base rate of pay.
+- access to special leave of up to two hours per vaccination (four hours in total), or an equivalent payment at base rate of pay.

 Managers will consider reasonable business needs when assessing applications to attend vaccination appointments to ensure frontline service delivery is maintained.